Duals of Higher Vector Spaces: Preliminary: Higher groupoids and simplicial vector spaces

-By inserting the appropriate unit element in these formulas, we obtain that the groupoid inversion is $v^{-1} = - v + 1d_0v + 1d_1v$.

-A posteriori this inversion is also well defined if $\huaV_1 \rightrightarrows \huaV_0$ is only a category, which means that any 2-vector space as a category internal to $\Vect$ is automatically a $\VS$ 1-groupoid.\footnote{This is an instance of a result about internal categories in $\mathsf{Grp}$ appearing in \cite{BrownSpencer1976}, which the authors credit to Duskin.} Furthermore any of these objects is completely determined by a pair of vector spaces with source, target and unit maps between them, as the multiplication and inversion can be inferred from these.
+We thus notice that a 2-vector space is completely determined by a pair of vector spaces with source, target and unit maps between them, as the multiplication and inversion can be inferred from these.
 We state a general version of this fact in Theorem \ref{thm:FiniteDataVS}.